-TIGTA reviewed a statistically valid sample of 55 FOIA/Privacy Act information requests from a population of 3,415 FOIA/Privacy Act requests and found nine (16.4 percent) in which taxpayer rights may have been violated because the IRS improperly withheld or failed to adequately search for and provide information to requestors.
-In addition, the IRS may have violated taxpayer rights by failing to adequately search for and provide information in three (5.6 percent) of
+TIGTA reviewed a statistically valid sample of 62 FOIA/Privacy Act information requests from a population of 2,973 FOIA/Privacy Act requests and found seven (11.3 percent) in which taxpayer rights may have been violated because the IRS improperly withheld or failed to adequately search for and provide information to the requestors.

-54 sampled I.R.C. § 6103 information requests.
-When the sample results are projected to their respective populations, approximately 559 FOIA/Privacy Act and 13 I.R.C. § 6103 information requests may have had information erroneously withheld.
+The IRS also did not meet requirements because it failed to adequately search for and provide information in eight (15.1 percent) of 53 sampled I.R.C. § 6103 information requests.
+When the sample results are projected to their respective populations, approximately 336 FOIA/Privacy Act and 17 I.R.C. § 6103 information requests may have had information erroneously withheld.

-All FOIA/Privacy Act information requests sampled were responded to timely.
-There are no statutory time frames within which the IRS must respond to I.R.C. § 6103 information requests.
-However, for 15 (27.8 percent) of the 54 I.R.C. § 6103 information requests, the IRS took more than 30 calendar days to provide a response.
+TIGTA found that responses to all FOIA/Privacy Act information requests sampled were timely.
+However, there are no statutory time frames within which the IRS must respond to I.R.C. § 6103 information requests.

-Additionally, sensitive taxpayer information was inadvertently disclosed in response to nine (16.4 percent) of the FOIA/Privacy Act and four (7.4 percent) of the I.R.C. § 6103 information requests reviewed.
+Additionally, sensitive taxpayer information was inadvertently disclosed in response to 13 (21.0 percent) of the FOIA/Privacy Act and one (1.9 percent) of the I.R.C. § 6103 information requests reviewed.